CRM Lead Status

-Before investing in a CRM system or organizing your customer base to improve the management of your customer acquisition process, you’ll want to get a good handle on the foundational building blocks of your sales funnel to best manage your pipeline and your overall sales process.
+Before investing in a CRM system or organizing your customer base to improve the management of your customer customer acquisition or customer service processes, you’ll want to get a good handle on the foundational building blocks of your sales funnel to best manage your pipeline and your overall sales team.
 Although you can further describe your sales resources in infinitely granular terms, you’ll want to consider the following core concepts and common means of categorizing information and customize your CRM lead status field values.

 Let’s start with some basic organizational parameters.
-Although there are many CRM tools, we’ll focus on a single CRM solution and consider lead status best practices HubSpot; however, you can apply the same concepts to Salesforce.com or other platforms.
+Although there are many CRM tools, we’ll focus on a single CRM solution and consider lead status best practices for HubSpot; however, you can apply the same concepts to Salesforce.com or other platforms.
 The following organizational lead structure is a good example for a B2B organization.
 You might add or delete a stage or two, but I encourage you to keep the structure simple.

 For the purpose of our B2B discussion, a customer is a “company” because your business has an economic relationship with other companies.
 A B2B customer is always a company.
 Companies pay the bills, so the primary relationship between your business and your client is between two companies.
 One company may have many contacts, and companies might include: prospects, customers, competitors, vendors, media contacts or others.

 Group 2: Contact Records

 The various stakeholders who control or influence the buying process are the contacts that you work with at the various prospect and client companies.
 Depending on the stage of their relationship with your company, we can then determine if they are a lead, customer, or evangelist for your brand.